Home

 ACTING HEAD MUSIC SECTION/MUSIC OFFICER

 During my six year tenure I was responsible for Touring, Career Development, Festivals, and Sound Recording programs as well as other activities in the field of jazz, folk, world and other music.
-Between June 1999 and April 2000, replaced Head of the Music Section.
-Responsible for the implementation of all Canada Council for the Arts activities relating to the support of music artists and music organizations (budget- $22,000,000), relations with Provincial and other governmental arts bodies, and administration of Music Section.
-Member of Transition Team charged with redesign and reorganization of Council.
-Founding president of local of the Public Service Alliance of Canada, the first union at the Canada Council.
+I was responsible for the creation of several new programs of support to music artists, including the Festival Programming, Festival Travel and Career Development programs.
+Between June 1999 and April 2000, I replaced the head of the Music Section.
+In that capacity I was responsible for the implementation of all Canada Council for the Arts activities relating to the support of music artists and music organizations (budget- $22,000,000), relations with Provincial and other governmental arts bodies, and administration of the Music Section.
+In 1996 I was a member of The Transition Team charged with the redesign and reorganization of Council.
+I was also the founding president of the Canada Council local of the Public Service Alliance of Canada, the first union at the Canada Council.

 ARTISTIC DIRECTOR/COORDINATOR